I’ve met so many people who thought that reinforcing a door to keep the bad guys out is either expensive or time-consuming.

 4. Improve Glass Door Security

-Glass doors are particularly vulnerable to force attacks.
+Glass doors are particularly vulnerable to forced entry attacks.
 A standard glass pane is not resistant to kicks and burglars can easily break it to gain access to the deadbolt.
 Then they can get into the house by simply turning it (except if it’s a double-key deadbolt).

 One major advantage of security grilles is that they also serve as a great visual deterrent.